The Asian Clearing Union (ACU) is a regional payment arrangement established in 1974 by the central banks of several Asian countries.

 - Sri Lanka: Central Bank of Sri Lanka

-The following are the requirements for membership in the Asian Clearing Union:
+The following are the requirements for membership in the ACU:

 - A participating member of the ACU can be any central bank or monetary authority of a regional member.
 Additionally, any associate member of ESCAP or monetary authority from a non-ESCAP nation may apply to join the ACU.

 - It is prohibited for an ACU member state to take part in any other clearing organization or arrangement.

 Procedure for the Settlement of ACU Transactions

 As much as is practical, the majority of transactions should be settled immediately through the accounts held by AD Category-l banks with banks in the other participating countries subject to operational guidelines.

 It indicates that payments for exports and imports should be made through the appropriate bank rather than a direct transfer.
 For transactions other than exports and imports, direct remittance should be used to settle the account.

 Unit of Settlement of ACU Transactions